 DASH = 0.01

 XRP = 0.0001

 Therefore, if the Stop Loss on your open crypto positions is one of the above, you will not be able to extend it further.
 Please note that we are unable to fulfill requests to change the Stop Loss to any other rates.
 You are able to see your current Stop Loss in your portfolio screen.

 If these positions have No SL, why isn’t my Stop Loss at zero?

-Currently, the eToro platform is optimized as a trading platform, and therefore every position must have an SL rate.
+Currently, the eToro platform is optimised as a trading platform, and therefore, every position must have an SL rate.
 No SL means that the Stop loss is actually placed at 1 pip (the lowest available rate), which is effectively zero.
-As long as the SL is set to “No Stop Loss,” the coin would have to be worthless, for all intents and purposes, for the position to close (when price reaches 0.0001 or 0.01).
+As long as the SL is set to “No Stop Loss,” the coin would have to be worthless, for all intents and purposes, for the position to close (when the price reaches 0.0001 or 0.01).

 By adding the required amount of additional funds, your Stop Loss will be extended to the lowest possible rate, which is, in essence, equivalent to not having a Stop Loss.

 Once I have the funds available in my balance, how can I extend my SL?